-When a Program runs in Windows 10, it uses CPU.
+When a Program runs in Windows 11/10, it uses CPU.
 Most of the computers have a multicore processor.
 Any Program that you run uses all the CPU cores.
 In simple words, Windows OS decides how to use the cores for any program.
 That said, it is possible to set programs to use only one or two core instead of all cores.
-In this post, we will explain what is Processor Affinity and how to set Processor Affinity for any program in Windows 10.
+In this post, we will explain what is Processor Affinity and how to set Processor Affinity for any program or application in Windows 11/10.

 Processor Affinity also called CPU pinning, allows the user to assign a process to use only a few cores.
 Technically you can bind and unbind a process or thread to CPU or CPUs which here can be termed as CPU cores.
 But the real question is why is such an option available, and is there an advantage of setting processor affinity.